amunategui/amunategui.github.io/_posts/2014-11-01-multinomial-neuralnetworks-walkthrough.md

 ```

 <blockquote>'Fits multinomial log-linear models via neural networks'</blockquote>

+In a nutshell, this allows you to predict a factor of multiple levels (more than two) in one shot with the power of neural networks. <b>Neural networks</b> are great at working through multiple combinations and also great with linear models, so it's an ideal combination!

+If your data is linear in nature, then instead of using multiple models and doing ``A`` versus ``B``, ``B`` versus ``C``, and ``C`` versus ``A``, and finally going through the hassle of concatenating the resulting probabilities, you can let <b>nnet</b> do it all in one shot.
+And this becomes exponentialy more difficult as you predict more than 3 outcome levels!!

+The ``multinom`` function will do all that for you in one shot and allow you to observe the probabilities of the prediction to interpret things (that's really cool).
 <BR><BR>
-In a nutshell, this allows you to predict a factor of multiple levels (more than two) in one shot with the power of neural networks. <b>Neural networks</b> are great at working with combinations and also great with linear models so it's a perfect combination!

-If your data is linear in nature, then instead of using multiple models and doing ``A`` versus ``B``, ``B`` versus ``C``, and ``C`` versus ``A``, let <b>nnet</b> do it all in one shot.
-And this becomes exponentialy more difficult when you're predicting more than 3 outcome levels!

-The ``multinom`` function will do all that for you in one shot and allow you to observe the probabilities of the prediction to interpret things (really cool).

 **Let's code!**

-We're going to use a <b>Hadley Wickham</b> data set to predict how many cylinders a vehicle has.
+We're going to use a <a href='https://github.com/hadley' target='_blank'>Hadley Wickham</a> data set to predict how many cylinders a vehicle has.

 Load data from Hadley Wickham on Github